Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Conclusions

 \section{Conclusions}

-In this study, we propose a multi-scale neural-network based framework that integrates gene expression data associated to diseases with gene--pathway, gene--complex, and complex--pathway information.
-Our integrative framework allows for simultaneously uncovering of novel disease-disease associations and disease molecular mechanisms from patient gene expression profiles through the analysis of trained neural networks.
-We show that the NNs achieve good diagnosis prediction accuracies on our dataset showing the validity of our integrative process.
+In this study, we propose a multi-scale neural-network based framework that integrates gene expression data associated to diseases with gene--pathway information.
+Our integrative framework allows for simultaneously uncovering novel disease-disease associations and disease molecular mechanisms from patient gene expression profiles through the analysis of trained neural networks.
+We show that GPD achieve good diagnosis prediction on our dataset showing the validity of our integrative process.
 Furthermore, we show that the associations predicted from the trained models are biologically meaningful and supported by the literature, thus validating our approach.

-While our disease molecular mechanisms are strongly supported by the current knowledge about these diseases, a next step would be to identify among the predicted genes and pathways suitable biomarkers and drug targets that could be used to improve diagnosis, prognosis, and treatment.
+While our disease molecular mechanisms are supported by the current knowledge about these diseases, a next step would be to identify among the predicted genes and pathways suitable biomarkers and drug targets that could be used to improve diagnosis, prognosis, and treatment.
 We leave this for future work.
-Also, while our multi-scale NN framework integrates the hierarchical functional organization of a cell (from genes to protein complexes and biological pathways), our methodology can be extended to include any dataset pertaining to diseases of interest, e.g., uncovering molecular mechanisms of cancer from patient somatic mutation profiles.
+Also, while our multi-scale NN framework integrates the hierarchical functional organization of a cell (from genes to biological pathways), our methodology can be extended to include any dataset pertaining to diseases of interest, e.g., uncovering molecular mechanisms of cancer from patient somatic mutation profiles or linking diseases to non-coding RNA.

 Finally, while we focus on patient data with application to diseases, our methodology can be extended to integrate additional omics data with the objective of getting more biologically accurate models for the analyses of patients, tissues, and cells.
 Some further applications include studies of diseases linked to a specific tissue, studies of cell’s specialization, and any study that can benefit from the integration of the hierarchical functional organization of cells.